 The function (not ) has the following integral representations:

 These representations are valid when , except (15.6.6) which holds for .
 In all cases the integrands are continuous functions of on the integration paths, except possibly at the endpoints.
+Note that (15.6.8) can be rewritten as a fractional integral.
 In addition:

 In (15.6.1) all functions in the integrand assume their principal values.